KittyGiraudel/site/_posts/2014-11-25-calculating-specificity-in-sass.md

 In reality, even a selector with a single class should have greater specificity than a selector with **any** number of (solely) element type selectors.

-> We’re going to need a bigger base.

 ![What if we tried more power by XKCD](/assets/images/calculating-specificity-in-sass/xkcd.png)

 I chose base 256 (16<sup>2</sup>) to represent two hexadecimal digits per type.
 This is historically how specificity was calculated, but also lets [256 classes override an ID](https://www.thecssninja.com/css/extreme-specificity).
 The larger you make the base, the more accurate your (relative) specificity will be.